4commerce-technologies-AG/midi-smtp-server/README.md

 ## Operation purposes

-There is an endless field of application for SMTP-Services.
-You want to create your own SMTP-Server as a mail gateway to clean up routed emails from SPAM and VIRUS content.
-A SMTP Service can receive messages and forward them to services like Slack, Trello, Redmine, Twitter, Facebook, Instagram etc. Incoming mails may be processed plain or handled by proper functions.
-And much more.
+There is an endless field of application for SMTP&nbsp;services.
+You want to create your own SMTP&nbsp;Server as a mail&nbsp;gateway to clean up routed emails from spam and virus content.
+Incoming mails may be processed and handled native and by proper functions.
+A SMTP&nbsp;daemon can receive messages and forward them to a service like Slack, Trello, Redmine, Twitter, Facebook, Instagram and others.

 This source code shows the example to receive messages via SMTP and store them to RabbitMQ (Message-Queue-Server) for subsequent processings etc.: